MatthewLacerda2/world-wide-map/README.md

 ## And if i can do it by myself, i'll save it to a .json file and let my github-pages website read from it

-That's where git.github.com comes in, since Google Drive gives you CORS
+That's where gist.github.com comes in, since Google Drive gives you CORS

 And i learned almost all that in 24 hours, with Claude, Grok and vibe-coding.
 Sure AI isn't trustworthy for production, but you shouldn't neglect it for learning.
 [Here's a video](https://www.youtube.com/watch?v=LCEmiRjPEtQ) with Andrej Karpathy about it.
 He is a very reasonable guy.

+Not to mention the targets.json, and the throwaway scripts i did to normalize the results.json as i learned

 _Casting_